sim590/lain-wiki/fs.md

 `settings` can use the following `partition` related float values: `fs_now.used`, `fs_now.available`, `fs_now.size_mb`, `fs_now.size_gb`.

-Also, `settings` can modify `fs_notification_preset` table too.
+Also, `settings` can modify `fs_notification_preset` table.
 This table will be the preset for the naughty notifications.
 Check [here](http://awesome.naquadah.org/doc/api/modules/naughty.html#notify) for the list of variables it can contain.
 Default definition:

     fs_notification_preset = { fg = beautiful.fg_normal }